ControlSoup/CTools/README.md

 # CTools
-These are a set of C files that I use commonly for C/C++ an Ardunio projects.
+These are a set of C files that I use commonly for C/C++ and Ardunio projects.

 ## rt_linalg.h